 Beneath their surfaces lie histories of trade, extraction, migration, industry, and resistance, but also quieter, often invisible layers: forgotten ecologies, erased relationships, submerged imaginaries.

-- What moves with the river, and what has been left behind?
+This residency invites participants to explore What is hidden in Europe’s rivers?
+What stories have been silenced, diverted, or buried?
+What moves with the river, and what has been left behind?

 🚤 The Residency Experience